-Chart 1: Employment by broad sector, 2017
+Chart 1: Employment and Gross Value Added by broad sector, 2017

-Source: Business Register and Employment Survey, Office for National Statistics
+Source: Office for National Statistics

-As well as the 37,650 enterprises there are an additional 7,350 local units, operating as local sites within an enterprise.
-These figures also do not count the estimated 50,500 non VAT/PAYE registered businesses (based on local analysis of the Business Population Estimate methodology) operating in Greater Lincolnshire (See Appendix A, page 45, for additional explanation).
+As well as the 37,650 enterprises (businesses) there are an additional 7,350 local units, i.e. local branches of an enterprise.
+These figures also do not count the estimated 50,500 non VAT/PAYE registered businesses (based on local analysis of the Business Population Estimate methodology) operating in Greater Lincolnshire (See Appendix A, page 46, for additional explanation).